 There are various types of castable products including:

 - Chemically bonded

-The type of refractory castable used depends on the required properties and application.
+The type of refractory castable you use will depend on the required properties and application.

-Gunning materials are high-temperature refractory materials which are placed using varying types of Gunning equipment through a nozzle with additions of Water and Air.
-These materials are designed so as to stick in place and set quickly when being applied to the required area such as walls and roofs.
+Gunning materials are high-temperature refractory materials.
+These materials are placed using varying types of Gunning equipment through a nozzle with additions of Water and Air.
+These materials are designed to stick in place and set quickly when applied to the required area, such as walls and roofs.

-Due to the nature of their placement using compressed air, their particle size is smaller than general castables, this aids in the reduction of rebound off the wall.
+Due to the nature of their placement using compressed air, the particle size is smaller than general castables, this aids in the reduction of a rebound off the wall.

-Gunning materials are used in a range of industries from Incineration and Petrochemical, to Iron and Steel business sectors.
+Our customers use gunning materials in a range of industries from Incineration and Petrochemical, to Iron and Steel business sectors.

 Mouldable and Ramming Refractory Products

-Refractory mortars can have hydraulic or chemical binders and are generally used in conjunction with standard refractory bricks of variable shapes and sizes.
-A refractory mortar can be supplied ready mixed with water or dry to be mixed on site.
+Refractory mortars can have hydraulic or chemical binders, and our customers use these generally in conjunction with standard refractory bricks of variable shapes and sizes.
+There are two ways to supply a refractory mortar: